fisnikzejnullahu/coffee-express/README.md

 ![](./docs/img/12%20bankaccounts.png)

 ## Building and running the microservices
-Coffee Express can run either using Docker Compose or a Kubernetes (minikube cluster).
-In both options you need to first build all java projects using maven, then build locak docker images.
-You can do this by using command:
+Coffee Express can run either using Docker Compose or a Kubernetes Cluster(only tested in minikube).
+In both options you need to first build all java projects using maven, then build local docker images.
+You can do this by executing these batch files in a terminal:

 ```
+1: ./build-packages.bat
-./build-images.bat
+2: ./build-images.bat
 ```

 After all Docker images have been created, you can either use `docker-compose up` or if you want to run on `Kubernetes minikube cluster`, follow these steps: